-Josh And Anna Duggar Swallow Jessa, Jinger And Family News With Divorce Rumor
+Josh And Anna Duggar Swallow Jessa, Jinger, And Family News With Divorce Rumor

 “Matthew McCarthy, the Los Angeles-based DJ and photographer whose photos Duggar used on his Ashley Madison profile, is seeking undisclosed damages,” reports People Magazine.
 “In the filing, McCarthy claims that Duggar’s wrongful, “extreme and outrageous” use of his image on Ashley Madison, Twitter and OkCupid profile has resulted in loss of work as well as harassment.”

-With never ending drama, as his wife, Anna Duggar had to bear through some extremely difficult times, while providing for her four children.
-In fact, her youngest daughter Meredith was born just a few weeks after the major scandal came into light.
+With never ending drama, as his wife, Anna Duggar had to live through some extremely difficult times while providing for her four children.
+In fact, her youngest daughter, Meredith, was born just a few weeks after the major scandal came into light.

 Meredith Grace is 1 month old today, we are so grateful for our 4th little blessing! pic.twitter.com/uCwvdGyaOW